ivarref/spa-monkey/network-failures.md

 > The timeout value used for socket read operations.
 If reading from the server takes longer than this value, the connection is closed.
 This can be used as both a brute force global query timeout and a method of detecting network problems.
 The timeout is specified in seconds and a value of zero means that it is disabled.

-It's possible to re-run the tests with `CONN_EXTRA="&socketTimeout=10"` to see how this setting affects the total time used:
+It's possible to re-run the tests with `env CONN_EXTRA="&socketTimeout=10"` to see how this setting affects the total time used:

-* Case 1: from 48 minutes to 1 minute.
+* Case 1: from 16 minutes to 1 minute.
-* Case 2: from infinity to 10.2 seconds.
+* Case 2: from infinity to ... seconds.

 Depending on your DB setup you may go even lower than 10 seconds.

-At this point I think it's safe to conclude that the new behaviour with `socketTimeout=10` is much better than the original default behaviour, with very little/no risk added.
+At this point I think it's safe to conclude that the new behaviour with `socketTimeout=10` is much better than the original, default behaviour, with very little risk added.

+# Conclusion

+Parts of the retry logic for Datomic up to and including `1.0.7075` is broken.
+Network problems are hard to spot, and are not well handled, nor reported, by Datomic.

 ## Further reading
 [When TCP sockets refuse to die](https://blog.cloudflare.com/when-tcp-sockets-refuse-to-die/)